facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 $dahua$tlJwpbo6 - Blank password

 # Example 2

-## Floureon Unit.
+## Floureon Unit

 This unit is similar to the Anran unit in that it also hashes the passwords using the Dahua hash.

 However, this unit had a SOIC-16 IC onboard rather than the usual SOIC-8.
 It also appeared to "Lock" accounts if the wrong password was attempted a number of times.

 The account files were located at the following paths.